Campus WebsitesBoston, MA Valencia, Spain Berklee Online

 Women and Conducting aims to shed light on and raise awareness of the unbalanced presence of women in the world of conducting, and to discuss strategies and initiatives that could contribute to the elimination of the glass ceilings that exist on leadership positions in contemporary music spheres, from classical music to music direction, orchestration, and film scoring.

-Berklee is a diverse community composed of individuals with different life experiences, viewpoints, belief systems, and identities.
-A welcoming and inclusive culture is essential to maintaining the institution’s role as a leader in music, dance, and theater, and Berklee highly values the dynamic environment that results when students, faculty, administrators, and staff from diverse backgrounds come together to learn, live, and work.
-Therefore, Berklee’s Equity Policy and Process and the Student Code of Community Standards prohibit discrimination and harassment.
+Berklee—which includes Berklee College of Music, Boston Conservatory at Berklee, Berklee Valencia, Berklee NYC, and Berklee Online—is a diverse community of individuals with different life experiences, viewpoints, and belief systems.
+A welcoming and inclusive culture is essential to maintaining Berklee’s role as a leader in music education, and Berklee highly values the dynamic environment that results when students, faculty, administrators, and staff from diverse backgrounds come together to learn, live, and work.

-Flowcharts explaining how Berklee addresses Equity reports, the support and reporting options available for community members and even whether an incident is Equity related or not are available for community members to consult.
-Please review our Frequently Asked Questions for more information on Berklee’s Equity Policy and Process.
+Members of the community may consult flowcharts that explain how Berklee addresses equity reports, the support and reporting options available for community members, and whether an incident is equity related or not.
+Please review our frequently asked questions for more information on Berklee’s Equity Policy and Process.
 If you have a question you would like to see answered, please email the equity team.